-Iris reticulata are dwarf, bulbous perennials which return year after year to brighten the early spring garden with their deep, violet-purple flowers.
-Growing to no more than 15cm in height, the flowers are splashed with white and yellow down the middle of each petal which attracts bees and other early pollinators.
-Not to be confused with summer-flowering bearded irises, Iris reticulata are ideal for planting in rock or gravel gardens.
+Iris reticulata is a dwarf, bulbous perennial which returns year after year to brighten the early spring garden with their deep, violet-purple flowers.
+Growing to no more than 15cm in height, the flowers are splashed with white and yellow down the middle of each petal, which attracts bees and other early pollinators.
+Not to be confused with summer-flowering bearded irises, Iris reticulata is ideal for planting in rock or gravel gardens.

 Daphne Bholua ‘Jacqueline Postill’

 Some of the best early scent in the garden is provided by this upright, evergreen shrub which produces fragrant pink and white flowers during late winter and early spring.
 Daphne is a slow-growing shrub that hardly ever needs pruning, so makes an ideal shrub for a small garden.
 Daphne will thrive in any fertile, free-draining soil and is also happy in containers.

 Glory of the Snow, Chionodoxa Luciliae

 A great choice for naturalising in lawns and under trees, Chionodoxa is another of the first bulbs to flower in spring, and when planted in large quantities, makes a dazzling floral carpet.
 Known as Glory of the Snow, the bulbs are native to Eastern Europe where they flower at high altitudes.
 Chionodoxa is best planted in full sun or partial shade in well-drained soil.